Forgiveness Q&A

 The Release step also avoids another problem.
 We must also not take revenge on the offender.
 To take revenge would be thwarting the forgiveness process.
 Revenge is extracting payment by force from the offender, and we would be making an offense against them.
 Later, if they did ask for forgiveness, we would be unable to forgive their debt to us because we had already chosen revenge as payment and taken it from them.
 Because of this, we instead would be the one to need to ask for forgiveness!

 Sometimes there are severe cases of offense where real evil has been done in a relationship.
 The relationship may not be able to continue.
 The difference in value system can be so large that there isn't enough in common to maintain the relationship.
-However, the victim still obtains freedom from the debt by Releasing it, and leaving that evil in the past.
-They are not required to make the unrepentant offender be part of their life.
-They can be free.
+However, the offended as a victim still obtains freedom from the debt by Releasing it, and leaving that evil in the past.
+They are not required to make the unrepentant offender be part of their life; the victim can be free.

 What if the forgiver will not participate in the full process of forgiveness?